 Verne Orlosk, Fused Glass Artist

-Verne currently works from her studio located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.
+Verne currently works from her studio/gallery located across from the historic Palace Theatre in Manchester, NH and speaks frequently to passers by about the fine art of fused glass.

 “I dislike the restrictive ‘ifs’ when designing for a kiln process, but relish in the ‘what ifs’ in pushing the vision forward.
 Finding a process and medium to share a vision, results in the permanence of art.”